davidcoallier/nerian.github.com/_posts/2011-1-15-Ruby-programmer-series-RVM.markdown

 rvm --create use  '1.9.2@Fenix'
 {% endhighlight %}

-you can write this so that it creates the gemset in whatever Ruby the system has installed.
+you can write this so that it creates the gemset in whatever is the default ruby version.

 {% highlight bash %}
 # .rvmrc
+# Either create a gemset mongoid-site or use the existing one
+rvm gemset create "Fenix"
-rvm --create use  '@Fenix'
+rvm gemset use "Fenix"
 {% endhighlight %}